CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 ### &lt;json/&gt;

-You can imagine this type is an `any` type, unlink other types, you don't have to declare it's children type.
+You can imagine this type is a wildcard for `any` types, unlink other types, you don't have to declare it's children type.

 For examples, there  is an `object` schema, we have to declare the children fields, or `graphql` will throw the error about missing subset in the `info` field:
 ```js